Careers in Music Production & Engineering

 Rerecording Mixer (Film and Video)

 If a film or business wants to use a particular song for a commercial or movie, they will often rerecord the song or composition again in order to avoid having to negotiate and pay a hefty master-licensing fee to a record label for use of the actual (master) recording.
-By rerecording the song, they will only have to pay the mechanical licensing fee, which is a rate that is established by the U.S. government (currently, 8.0¢ per song, per unit that is five minutes and under in length, and 1.55¢ for each minute above five minutes) and is much cheaper than a master-licensing fee.
-Therefore, a rerecording mixer for film and video rerecords a song or composition that already has been commercially released.
+By rerecording the song, they will only have to pay the mechanical licensing fee, which is a rate that is established by the U.S. government and is much cheaper than a master-licensing fee.
+Therefore, a rerecording mixer for film and video rerecords a song or composition that has already been commercially released.

 Record Company Staff